School of Accountancy

 - ACC 660 Analysis and Decision-making (2)

-Students can take any 400-600 level accounting course except ACC 460 and those courses used to fulfill foundational or core requirements.
-No more than two elective courses may be from the 400-level.
-The following tracks are recommended:
+Students can take any 400-600 level accounting course except those courses used to fulfill foundational or core requirements.
+No more than four credits may be from the 400-level.
+The following concentrations are recommended:

 - ACC 407 Taxation of Business Entities